-The American Academy of Sleep Medicine (AASM; 2005) published practice parameters for polysomnography (PSG) and related procedures.^{1,} AASM made the following recommendations on the use of PSG for nonrespiratory indications (see Table 1).
+The American Academy of Sleep Medicine (AASM; 2005) published practice parameters for polysomnography (PSG) and related procedures.^{1,} The AASM made the following recommendations on the use of PSG for nonrespiratory indications (see Table 1).

 Table 1.
-Practice Parameters on PSG for Nonrespiratory Indications
+Practice Parameters on Polysomnography for Nonrespiratory Indications

-Recommendation Grade Polysomnography and a multiple sleep latency test performed on the day after the polysomnographic evaluation are routinely indicated in the evaluation of suspected Standard narcolepsy Common, uncomplicated, noninjurious parasomnias, such as typical disorders of arousal, nightmares, enuresis, sleep talking, and bruxism, can usually be diagnosed by clinical evaluation alone Standard Polysomnography is not routinely indicated in cases of typical, uncomplicated, and noninjurious parasomnias when the diagnosis is clearly delineated Option

-Recommendation Grade A clinical history, neurologic examination, and a routine EEG obtained while the patients are awake and asleep are often sufficient to establish the diagnosis and permit the appropriate treatment of a sleep-related seizure disorder.
+Table 1.
+Fractice Fuldimeters on Folyson nography for Nonrespiratory indications Recommendation Grade PSG and a multiple sleep latency test performed on the day after the polysomnographic evaluation are routinely indicated in the evaluation of suspected narcolepsy.
+Standard Common, uncomplicated, noninjurious parasomnias, such as typical disorders of arousal, nightmares, enuresis, sleeptalking, and bruxism, can usually be diagnosed by clinical evaluation alone.
+Standard PSG is not routinely indicated in cases of typical, uncomplicated, and noninjurious parasomnias when the diagnosis is clearly delineated.
+Option A clinical history, neurologic examination, and a routine EEG obtained while the patients are awake and asleep are often sufficient to establish the diagnosis and permit the appropriate treatment of a sleep-related seizure disorder.
 The need for a routine EEG should be based on clinical judgment and the likelihood that the patient has a sleep-related seizure disorder.
-Option Polysomnography is not routinely indicated for patients with a seizure disorder who have no specific complaints consistent with a sleep disorder Option Polysomnography is indicated when evaluating patients with sleep behaviors suggestive of parasomnias that are unusual or atypical because of the patient's age at onset; the time, duration or frequency of occurrence of the behavior; or the specifics of the particular motor patterns in question Guideline Polysomnography is indicated in evaluating sleep-related behaviors that are violent or otherwise potentially injurious to the patient or others Option Polysomnography may be indicated in situations with forensic considerations (e.g., if onset follows trauma or if the events themselves have been associated with personal injury) Option Polysomnography may be indicated when the presumed parasomnia or sleep-related seizure disorder does not respond to conventional therapy Option Polysomnography is indicated when a diagnosis of periodic limb movement disorder is considered because of complaints by the patient or an observer of repetitive limb movement during sleep and frequent awakenings, fragmented sleep, difficulty maintaining sleep, or excessive daytime sleepiness Standard Intra-individual night-to-night variability exists in patients with periodic limb movement sleep disorder, and a single study might not be adequate to establish this diagnosis Option Polysomnography is not routinely indicated to diagnose or treat restless legs syndrome, except where uncertainty exists in the diagnosis Standard Polysomnography is not routinely indicated for the diagnosis of circadian rhythm sleep disorders Standard
+Option PSG is not routinely indicated for patients with a seizure disorder who have no specific complaints consistent with a sleep disorder.
+Option PSG is indicated when evaluating patients with sleep behaviors suggestive of parasomnias that are unusual or atypical because of the patient's age at onset; the time, duration or frequency of occurrence of the behavior; or the specifics of the particular motor patterns in question.
+Guideline PSG is indicated in evaluating sleep-related behaviors that are violent or otherwise potentially injurious to the patient or others.
+Option PSG may be indicated in situations with forensic considerations (e.g., if onset follows trauma or if the events themselves have been associated with personal injury).
+Option PSG may be indicated when the presumed parasomnia or sleep-related seizure disorder does not respond to conventional therapy.
+Option PSG is indicated when a diagnosis of periodic limb movement disorder is considered because of complaints by the patient or an observer of repetitive limb movement during sleep and frequent awakenings, fragmented sleep, difficulty maintaining sleep, or excessive daytime sleepiness.
+Standard Intra-individual night-to-night variability exists in patients with periodic limb movement sleep disorder, and a single study might not be adequate to establish this diagnosis.
+Option PSG is not routinely indicated to diagnose or treat restless legs syndrome, except where uncertainty exists in the diagnosis.
+Standard PSG is not routinely indicated for the diagnosis of circadian rhythm sleep disorders.
+Standard